 Governmental Fund Types - The accounts of the District are organized and operated on the basis of funds, each of which is considered to be a separate accounting entity.
 The operations of each fund are accounted for with a self-balancing set of accounts that comprise its assets, liabilities, fund balances, revenues and expenditures.
 The various funds are grouped by category and type in the financial statements.
-The District maintains the following fund type:
+The District maintains the following fund types:

-• General Fund - The General Fund accounts for financial resources in use for general types of operations which are not encompassed within other funds.
+- General Fund The General Fund accounts for financial resources in use for general types of operations which are not encompassed within other funds.
 This fund is established to account for resources devoted to financing the general services that the District provides for its residents.
-Tax revenues and other sources of revenue used to finance the fundamental operations of the District are included in this fund.
+Tax revenues and other sources of revenue used to finance the fundamental operations of the District are included in this fund. - Debt Service Fund The Debt Service Fund is used to account for the resources restricted, committed or assigned for the payment of debt principal, interest and related costs. - Capital Projects Fund The Capital Projects Fund is used to account for financial resources to be used for the acquisition or construction of major capital facilities.